zqx1392/hello-world/README.md

-first makina nake scene... it's different a face of shy maiden vs a face of heart pain woman
+first makina nake scene... it's different a face of shy maiden vs a face of heartbreaking woman

 change field output in tsv file <- write change in sofware development doc